cdent/gabbi/docs/source/format.rst

 ----

-The ``data`` key has some special handing to allow for a bit more flexibility when doing a ``POST`` or ``PUT``.
-If the value is not a string (that is, it is a sequence or structure) it is treated as a data structure which is turned into a JSON string.
-If the value is a string that begins with ``<@`` then the rest of the string is treated as a filepath to be loaded.
+The ``data`` key has some special handing to allow for a bit more flexibility when doing a ``POST`` or ``PUT``:

+* If the value is not a string (that is, it is a sequence or structure) it is treated as a data structure that will be turned into a string by the ``dumps`` method on the relevant :doc:`content handler <handlers>`.
+For example if the content-type of the body is ``application/json`` the data structure will be turned into a JSON string.
+* If the value is a string that begins with ``<@`` then the rest of the string is treated as a filepath to be loaded.
 The path is relative to the test directory and may not traverse up into parent directories.
-If the value is an undecorated string, that's the value.
+* If the value is an undecorated string, that's the value.

-When reading from a file care should be taken to ensure that a reasonable content-type is set for the data as this will control if any encoding is done of the resulting string value.
+.. note:: When reading from a file care should be taken to ensure that a
+          reasonable content-type is set for the data as this will control if any encoding is done of the resulting string value.
 If it is text, json, xml or javascript it will be encoded to UTF-8.

 .. _the gabbi tests: https://github.com/cdent/gabbi/tree/master/gabbi/tests/gabbits_intercept